kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 **Current Approach:**

-Use a **boolean** field to indicate whether a device can be shared.
+Use a **boolean** to indicate whether a device can be shared.

-**Alternative:**

-Use an **enum**, such as `DeviceClaimMode`, with defined values like:

-- `DeviceClaimModeOnce` — device can only be claimed once
-- `DeviceClaimModeMany` — device can be claimed multiple times

 Pros:
+- Simple

+Cons:
+- Implicit infinite sharing if no consuming capacity defined

+**Alternatives:**

+1. Use an **enum**, such as `Allocatable`, with defined values like:

+  - `AllocatableOnce` — device can only be allocated once
+  - `AllocatableMultipleTimes` — device can be allocated multiple times

+    Pros:
     - Provides flexibility for future extension according to [Kubernetes API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#primitive-types).

     Cons:
     - Increases the program’s memory footprint compared to a boolean when there is only a single binary option to serve the purpose.

+2. Use a **count** field to specify how many times a device can be reallocated to different resource requests.

+    Pros:
+    - Simple.
+    - No implicit infinite sharing.

+    Cons:
+    - Not equivalent to the legacy CNI, which places no limit on the number of master devices, as long as the Pod can be successfully created.

 ### Selecting/Deselecting Shareable Devices